Duke University School of Law: History

 The date of founding is generally considered to be 1868 or 1924.

-However, in 1855 Trinity College, the precursor to Duke University, began offering lectures on (but not degrees in) Constitutional and International Law (during this time, Trinity was located in Randolph County, North Carolina).
+However, in 1855 Trinity College, the precursor to Duke University, began offering lectures on, but not degrees in, Constitutional and International Law.
+During this time, Trinity was located in Randolph County, North Carolina.

 In 1865, Trinity's Law Department was officially founded, while 1868 marked the official chartering of the School of Law.
 After a ten-year hiatus from 1894 to 1904, James B. Duke and Benjamin Newton Duke provided the endowment to reopen the school, with Samuel Fox Mordecai as its senior professor (by this time, Trinity College had relocated to Durham, North Carolina).
 When Trinity College became part of the newly created Duke University upon the establishment of the Duke Endowment in 1924, the School of Law continued as the Duke University School of Law.
 In 1930, the law school moved from the Carr Building on Duke's East Campus to a new location on the main quad of West Campus.
 During the three years preceding this move, the size of the law library tripled.
-Among other well-known alumni, President Richard Nixon graduated from the school in 1937.
+Among other well-known alumni, Richard Nixon, the 37th president of the United States, graduated from the school in 1937.
 In 1963, the school moved to its present location on Science Drive in West Campus.

 Law students at Duke University established the first U.S. Chapter of the International Criminal Court Student Network (ICCSN) in 2009.